-• Goods and service tax (GST)
+Goods and service tax

-Revenues, expenses and assets (excluding receivables) are recorded net of GST.
+Revenues, expenses and assets (excluding receivables) are recorded net of good and services tax (GST).
 GST input tax credits are initially recorded as an asset and GST collected as a liability.
 These balances are offset as at the reporting date and recognised as either an amount receivable or payable to the Australian Taxation Office.
 The GST portion relating to financial supplies and non-deductible expenditure, for which an input tax credit cannot be claimed, is expensed or is recognised as part of the cost of acquisition of an asset.